Anthony Lee (actor): Early life and career

 Lee was born in Redding, California and grew up in a middle-class family in Sacramento where he attended Valley High School.

 Lee began acting at the age of 20 in a community acting class that performed productions at retirement and assisted living homes.
 His first professional productions were at The Sacramento Theater Company.
 In 1986, he traveled to Ashland, Oregon and auditioned at the Oregon Shakespeare Festival (OSF) a nationally and internationally known Regional Equity theater.
 He was cast the following season at OSF with a ten month contract.
-Lee starred in Master Harold and the Boys, playing Willie, and a had a lead role in a Carson McCullers' play.
+Lee starred in Master Harold and the Boys, playing Willie, and had a lead role in a Carson McCullers' play.
 Lee met his future wife, Serena Scholl, also an actress, at OSF.
 They moved to Sacramento then to Seattle in 1988 where they married on August 8, 1988.
 The move was precipitated by Lee being cast by Tim Bond in, The Colored Museum, at The Empty Space Theater.

 Lee continued working in stage productions at the Seattle Repertory Theatre.
 He appeared in The Cider House Rules as Mr. Rose, as Sweet Back in Spunk and in a role in A Raisin in the Sun.
 He also acted in The Kentucky Cycle at the Intiman Theatre, and appeared in productions of The Colored Museum, Uncle Vanya, The Meeting as Malcolm X, and as the lead character in Othello.
 He won the 1995 LAWeekly award for "Best Actor" in Mitch Hale's "Buffalo Soldier" at Theatre/Theater in Hollywood.

 Lee's last onscreen appearance was on the Season 7 ER episode "Rescue Me" in which he portrayed a homeless man.
 The episode, which aired on November 23, 2000, is dedicated to him.